Chart Color Schemes

 Long Gully is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Long Gully, as per the latest Census, consisted of 91.8% houses and 8.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s 90.6% houses and 9.4% other dwellings.
-Home ownership in Long Gully was at 28.8%, with the remaining dwellings either mortgaged (26.9%) or rented (44.4%).
-The median monthly mortgage repayment was $1,117, below Non-Metro Vic.'s average of $1,408.
-The median weekly rent figure was $250, compared to Non-Metro Vic.'s $295.
-Nationally, Long Gully's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Long Gully, as per the latest Census evaluation, 91.8% of dwellings were houses, with the remaining 8.1% comprising semi-detached homes, apartments, and other dwelling types.
+This is comparable to Non-Metro Vic., which had 90.6% houses and 9.4% other dwellings.
+Home ownership in Long Gully stood at 28.8%, with mortgaged dwellings at 26.9% and rented ones at 44.4%.
+The median monthly mortgage repayment was $1,117, significantly lower than Non-Metro Vic.'s average of $1,408.
+The median weekly rent in Long Gully was recorded at $250, compared to Non-Metro Vic.'s $295.
+Nationally, Long Gully's mortgage repayments were considerably lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing